laravel/docs/generating-urls.md

 	$url = URL::route('profile');

-Sometimes you may need to generate a URL to a named route, but also need to specify the values that should be used instead of the route's URI wildcards.
+Sometimes you may need to generate a URL to a named route, but also need to specify the values that should be used as the route's URI wildcards.
 It's easy to replace the wildcards with proper values:

 **Get the URL for a named route with wildcard values:**